 Custody and residency are not the same.
 Parents can have joint custody, meaning they will make major decisions affecting the child’s well-being together, with the child living primarily with one parent.

 Generally speaking, the older a child is, the more likely he or she will have a say in where he or she will live.
 This is not a hard and fast rule.
 ‘Choosing’ a parent can cause considerable stress for a child, so his or her maturity level is taken into account.
+I am no longer taking cases where the parents disagree on custody or parenting.

 Child support in Canada is governed by Child Support Guidelines.
 The Guidelines link the amount of child support payable directly to the parents’ income, and the number of children that are entitled to support.
 There are two aspects to child support: the table amount, and the amount for special and extraordinary expenses.